Standard Shopping vs Performance Max: How to Decide What to Run

 Run Standard Shopping instead if any of the following are true:

-You're a new account or product line with less than 30 monthly conversions and limited budget to learn
+You're a new account or product line with fewer than 30 monthly conversions and a limited budget to learn.

-Your conversion tracking has known problems you haven't fixed yet
+Your conversion tracking has known issues that you haven't resolved yet.

-Your category has placement, regulatory, or brand-safety constraints PMax can't fully respect
+Your category has placement, regulatory, or brand-safety constraints that PMax can't fully respect.

-In asome accounts the right answer is both, structured carefully.
+In some accounts, the right answer is both, structured carefully.
 More on that next.

 Can You Run Both?
 Yes, and Here's How

-The most common production setup I run for serious e-commerce brands is PMax as the primary campaign with Standard Shopping running underneath it in a supporting role.
-The trick is making sure they don't fight each other.
+The most common setup I recommend for serious e-commerce brands is to run PMax as the primary campaign with Standard Shopping in a supporting role.
+The key is ensuring they don't compete against each other.

 Use campaign priority.
 Standard Shopping has a priority setting (Low / Medium / High).
 PMax takes precedence over a Low or Medium priority Shopping campaign on overlapping queries.
 To make Shopping the gatekeeper for a specific subset, set it to High and exclude those products from the PMax feed.

 Segment the feed.
-Don't put the same products in both campaigns.
-Use custom labels in your Merchant Center feed to split products — for example, "core SKUs" go to PMax and "new releases under test" go to Standard Shopping.
+Avoid putting the same products in both campaigns.
+Use custom labels in your Merchant Center feed to differentiate products—for example, "core SKUs" go to PMax and "new releases under test" go to Standard Shopping.

 Route brand intentionally.
 Both campaigns can match branded searches.
-Decide where brand belongs (usually a dedicated Brand Search campaign, not Shopping or PMax) and exclude it from the other two, or you'll inflate spend without lifting revenue.
+Decide where brand traffic belongs (usually a dedicated Brand Search campaign, not Shopping or PMax) and exclude it from the other two to avoid inflating spend without increasing revenue.

-If you're sitting on a Standard Shopping campaign that's been running well and you're nervous about switching, you're right to be cautious.
-Done badly, a migration drops revenue for a month while PMax learns.
-Done well, the dip is small and the post-migration revenue is meaningfully higher.
+If you're sitting on a Standard Shopping campaign that's been performing well and you're nervous about switching, your caution is warranted.
+If done poorly, a migration can drop revenue for a month while PMax learns.
+However, if executed correctly, the dip is minimal, and the post-migration revenue can be significantly higher.

 Audit conversion tracking first.
 Confirm your purchase event fires exactly once, with the correct revenue value.
-Add enhanced conversions and offline uploads if you can.
+Add enhanced conversions and offline uploads if possible.

 Clean the product feed.
-Titles, descriptions, GTINs, product types, custom labels — fix them before you migrate.
+Ensure titles, descriptions, GTINs, product types, and custom labels are all accurate before migrating.

 Build PMax with intentional structure.
-Don't dump everything into one campaign and one asset group.
+Avoid dumping everything into one campaign and one asset group.
 Split by margin tier, product category, or buying behavior.
 Use 2 to 5 asset groups per campaign with distinct creative.

 Add real audience signals.
-Customer Match lists, lookalikes from your CRM, and your top-converting search terms.
-Signals accelerate learning.
+Incorporate Customer Match lists, lookalikes from your CRM, and your top-converting search terms.
+These signals will accelerate learning.

 Run PMax and Shopping in parallel for 2 to 4 weeks.
 Don’t pause Shopping the day PMax launches.
 Sunset Shopping only once PMax is clearly carrying the load.

 Re-baseline ROAS targets.
-Your Shopping ROAS goal is not the right PMax ROAS goal as PMax includes upper-funnel channels that pay back over a longer window.
-Give it room.
+Your Shopping ROAS goal is not the right target for PMax, as it includes upper-funnel channels that pay back over a longer window.
+Allow it some room to breathe.

 Common Mistakes I See

-Patterns I see across audits of accounts that switched without a plan:
+Here are patterns I observe across audits of accounts that switched without a plan:

-One giant PMax campaign with every product, no structure, no asset groups.
+One giant PMax campaign with every product, lacking structure and asset groups.

-Brand traffic absorbed by PMax, inflating ROAS while incremental performance is flat.
+Brand traffic absorbed by PMax, inflating ROAS while incremental performance remains flat.

-Standard Shopping left running on the side, fighting PMax for the same auctions.
+Standard Shopping left running alongside PMax, competing for the same auctions.

-Pausing Shopping the same day PMax launches, then panicking when revenue dips during learning.
+Pausing Shopping the same day PMax launches, then panicking when revenue dips during the learning phase.

-Every one of these is fixable, usually inside the first month of a properly run engagement.
+Every one of these issues is fixable, usually within the first month of a properly managed engagement.

 The Bottom Line

-Performance Max is the right default for most e-commerce advertisers in 2026, and the gap is widening.
-Standard Shopping is not dead and still has a place for some, especially those without sufficient conversion data.
+Performance Max is the right default for most e-commerce advertisers in 2026, and the gap between it and Standard Shopping is widening.
+While Standard Shopping is not dead, it still has a place for some, especially those without sufficient conversion data.

-If you want a second opinion on which is right for your business, I'll review your account and send back a written audit covering what's working, what's wasted, and the highest-impact changes I'd make in the first 30 days.
+If you want a second opinion on which option is right for your business, I’ll review your account and provide a written audit covering what’s working, what’s wasted, and the highest-impact changes I’d recommend in the first 30 days.
 You can also see how I work on the Performance Max setup and optimization and Google Ads management pages.

 Frequently Asked Questions